Beyond IID: data-driven decision-making in heterogeneous environments: Introduction

 In optimization under uncertainty, the desirability of a decision (e.g., inventory) depends on an unknown future outcome (e.g., demand).
 Typically, past data is collected to be indicative of the future, and hence inform our decision.
 However, ideal data-driven decision-making requires postulating beliefs about the reliability of the past data, and importantly, whether the future may \textit{deviate} from it.
 In practice, past data may depend on contexts, some of which can be controlled for, and some of which cannot (unobserved confounders).
 This may introduce data heterogeneity that is not ``correctable.''

 In this paper, we consider a framework for modeling how the future may deviate from past data.
-At a high level, it accomplishes three goals: $i.)$ capture different forms of future deviation, including no deviation, under the same umbrella; $ii.)$ understand the performance of a central policy, which makes the decision that optimizes the \textit{average} objective value over past data, under different forms of unexpected deviation; $iii.)$ if the central policy performs poorly, then derive modifications that are robust to different forms of anticipated deviation, and quantify the achievable performance.
+At a high level, it accomplishes three goals: $i.)$ capture different forms of future deviation, including no deviation, under the same umbrella, and develop an approach for performance evaluation for general policies. $ii.)$ understand the drivers of performance of a central policy, which makes the decision that optimizes the \textit{average} objective value over past data, and $iii.)$ if the central policy performs poorly, suggest modifications that are robust to different forms of anticipated deviation, and illustrate the power of doing so through classical problems.

 This framework is general, capturing different problems, and our analysis leads to insightful problem-specific conclusions.
 The only assumption is that the policy defined in $ii.)$ above can be computed, which requires perfect counterfactual evaluation of any decision on all data points, as opposed to settings where past data are affected by previous actions \citep{besbes2014stochastic,cheung2022hedging,karnin2016multi,luo2018efficient,lykouris2018stochastic,lykouris2021corruption}.
 The policy described in $ii.)$ is widely studied across different fields, known as\footnote{It is also known under different names, e.g., Empirical Optimization or Empirical Risk Minimization.} \textit{Sample Average Approximation (SAA)} \citep{kleywegt2002sample,kim2015guide,lam2021impossibility}, although we emphasize that we also derive \textit{new policies beyond SAA} when it falters.